project-ada/backend-test/README.md

 ## Warm-up exercise

 Complete the resolver in `src/api/modules/tech-test/resolvers.ts`.
+The schema is in `src/api/modules/tech-test/schema.graphql`, which describes what the query should return.

 You can also add tests in `src/api/modules/tech-test/__tests__/tech-test.spec.ts`.
 Have a look at the example test in `src/api/modules/__tests__/base.spec.ts` for something to base your tests on.